ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric %}

 **Description:** Atomic Level Instance Service Ping Metric data For All Metrics by Instance, Host, Metric, DateTime
 - The data includes a single row per Instance, Host, Metric and Ping Created Time.
-The basic Id's for Subscription, Product and Locaiton are included.
+The basic Id's for Subscription, Product and Location are included.

 **Data Grain:**
 - dim_instance_id